momostarsky/imebra_git/docs/build_distribution.rst

 Creating the source distribution from the code in the VCS
 =========================================================

-This section describes how to create an Imebra Source Distribution containing the full C++source code, the Java wrappers for Android, the HTML documentation, the test units code coverage information.
+This section describes how to create an Dicomhero Source Distribution containing the full C++source code, the Java wrappers for Android, the HTML documentation, the test units code coverage information.

-The Imebra image is built on Ubuntu 16.04 with the following apt packages:
+The Dicomhero image is built on Ubuntu 16.04 with the following apt packages:

 - git
 - doxygen